Board Game Review Disclosure Policy

 Social Media Terminology

 In the interest of being clear in all my social media posts I want to define the terminology I use in my Social Media.
-If a game was gifted to me I will start a post #Gifted.
+If a game was gifted to me I will start a post ‘Advertising Feature’.
 A gifted game is just that, someone has kindly given me a game to play and possibly review.
 Without obligation or any hidden strings attached.
-At the end of the post I might state that this is an unpaid ad or unpaid advert, this is just to be really clear to you, the reader.
+But the very fact they have given me a game is deemed as ‘payment’ making posts officially an advertisement.
+They are marked in this way just to be really clear to you, the reader.

 Thanks for visiting, and please email me at firstname.lastname@example.org if you have any questions or concerns.